Joshua John Miller

 Joshua John Miller (born December 26, 1974) is an American actor, screenwriter, author, and director.
 Miller co-writes with his life partner M. A. Fortin; the two wrote the screenplay for the 2015 horror comedy The Final Girls, and the USA Network drama series Queen of the South.

 Personal life

 Miller was born in Los Angeles to actor and Pulitzer Prize-winning playwright Jason Miller and actress and Playboy pin-up Susan Bernard.
 Miller's elder paternal half-brother is actor Jason Patric, and his maternal grandfather was photographer Bruno Bernard, also known as "Bernard of Hollywood".
-His father was of Irish and German descent, and his mother is Jewish.
+His father was of Irish and German descent, and his mother was Jewish.

 Miller is gay and, as of 2013, is in a relationship with fellow screenwriter M. A. Fortin.